Nano Banana Prompts for Landscapes (2026)

 Prompt: "Birch tree grove, white bark peeling, snow on ground, soft overcast winter light, minimal and stark, Scandinavian forest aesthetic"

-Desert and Arid Landscapes
+Desert and Arid Landscape Prompts

 Prompt: "Cracked earth texture in immediate foreground, sand dunes at golden hour with rolling curves and sharp shadows, warm orange and gold tones, minimalist desert landscape, shot on medium format"

 Cracked earth adds foreground texture and tells a story about the environment.
+Medium format reference produces rich color depth and fine detail in the sand textures.

 Prompt: "Saguaro cactus silhouette in foreground, Monument Valley style mesas in mid-ground, dramatic sunset sky with red and purple clouds, iconic American Southwest landscape, wide-angle"